 ➤Keep areas of your home or business clean and free of excess materials that mold loves to grow on.

 ➤Adequate air circulation is a must to keep mold from growing.
 Proper air circulation helps dry out excess moisture from showers and cooking.
 Exhaust fans are good for helping with air circulation.
-Make sure they are in proper working condition.
+Make sure they are in proper working condition as well.

 ➤Make sure windows and doors have proper seals and function correctly.
 Look for any cracks where water may seep in and fix those areas.